shape-vis/BuckarooVisualWrangler/README.md

 - Use this setup the environment after cloning the repo
 - requirements.txt lays out the project dependencies for flask (server) to talk with the db (postgresql)
 ### Setup venv
 - Setup a venv python environment in the top-level dir
 1. Install pyenv, install python
-    ```
-    pyenv exec python3 -m venv .venv
+    `pyenv exec python3 -m venv .venv`

 2. Start the venv:

-    source .venv/bin/activate
+    `source .venv/bin/activate`

 3. Install the requirements:
-    ```
-    pip install -r requirements.txt
+    `pip install -r requirements.txt`

-### To run dev server
+### To run flask server
-    ```
-    flask run
+-This runs the flask server in dev mode
+    `flask run`

 ### download postgresql
 - This is assuming you are using a Mac, and that you have HomeBrew installed, install this from home directory on your system (we are running the db locally during scaling dev)

-    ```
-    brew install postgresql
+    `brew install postgresql`